eHarmony/face-parts-service/README.md

 # Executive Summary

 This is a RESTful API for segmenting human faces from an image.
-The software is powered by [face parts](http://www.ics.uci.edu/~xzhu/face/).
+The software is powered by [face parts](http://www.ics.uci.edu/~xzhu/face/) using [CImg](http://cimg.sourceforge.net/) for image loading.
 The goal of this project is threefold:

 1. Remove the dependency on Matlab
 2. Make the code more usable by wrapping it in a RESTful API.
 This makes use of a modified version of [QtWebApp](http://stefanfrings.de/qtwebapp/index-en.html)
 3. Speed up the code by making use of [Threaded Building Blocks](https://www.threadingbuildingblocks.org/)

-# Mac Compile Instructions
+# Mac Necessary Libraries

 1. Install XCode developer tools and homebrew
 2.  brew install tbb